-Per the suggestion of Vicky Germain, I sometimes ask my comrades if they’d be willing to share their thoughts about the course!
+Per the suggestion of Vicky Jones, I sometimes ask my comrades if they’d be willing to share their thoughts about the course!
 Click their names below to read what they wrote:

 Dr. Cassandra Ellerbe-Dück

 Dr. Celine Barry

 To read and hear what students have written and said about the course, click here.

 I wish such a class and course and curriculum existed in Germany.
 I had a great time presenting to these students who don’t have an ‘abstract’ approach on intersectional womanism, but know from living and breathing what it’s all about.
 This is the foundation for our theory and studies to be applicable and fruitful.
 I am especially delighted that matters of pan- and intra-Diasporic power and hierarchy have been brought to the table, as Afrodeutsche lately seem to be considered rather a ‘field of study’ than an autonomous culture (with our own research) by many American and British academics.
 The entire exchange was so positive and respectful that I wish more universities could learn from this class and prof. I’m sure Professor Heidi R. Lewis makes a huge difference to her students, institution and field, and I can’t wait until this generation of students makes many differences in their respective ways of life and professions.
 Peace.